All-SeeingEye/Transient-State-Analysis-of-RLC-Circuits-using-Laplace-Transform-and-Python/README.md

 * Include necessary package installation function for ready to use.

 ## Conclusion
-The program is free of use and can be used by installing the neccesary libraies, sympy,numpy.matplotlib,re,netwrokx.
+The program is free of use and can be used by installing the neccesary libraies, sympy,numpy,matplotlib,re,netwrokx.
 The project is open source,feel free to contribute to the project or give suggestions.
-You write me mail to this mail id 99jainam@gmail.com for conatct
+You can write me email to this mail id 99jainam@gmail.com for conatct

-Currently the program is still in its devloping state and cannot be used for professional  usage, and to make it used in professional pratice furthe work is to be done, I open to all sugesstions and recomedation for this project and hope that it is helpful to you.
+Currently the program is still in its devloping state and cannot be used for professional  usage, and to make it used in professional pratice I need your help to conribute in this project, I am open to all sugesstions and recomedation for this project and hope that it is helpful to you.

 The project is under MIT License.